testground/testground/README.md

 $ make install       # builds testground and the Docker image, used by the local:docker runner.

+$ ./install.sh # installs testground on the ~/testground/ dir, don't forget to add it to your $PATH.

 $ testground daemon  # will start the daemon listening on localhost:8042 by default.

 # => open a different console (client-side), in the same directory (testground/testground repo checkout)